w10d/vertex-cover/README.md

 The following n lines contains the vertex weights (positive integer).

 These files are named with the following convention: file graph40-e5.in describes a random graph on roughly 10^5 vertices with a planted vertex cover of size 40.
-The larger input files are located in my website: https://www.mimuw.edu.pl/~mw277619/stuff/ilp/
+The larger input files are located on my website: https://www.mimuw.edu.pl/~mw277619/stuff/ilp/

 # Usage
 You need Python packages pulp and gurobipy.
 You also need Gurobi licence key that should be pasted in the field "options".